Jakeedot/ForwardTagRemoverBot/README.md

   <img src="https://www.gnu.org/graphics/gplv3-127x51.png" alt="GNU GPLv3 Image">
 </a>
 <br><br>
-AnonymousMessageForwarderBot is Free Software: You can use, study share and improve it at your will.
+Forward tag remover bot is Free Software: You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the
   <a href="https://www.gnu.org/licenses/gpl.html">GNU General Public License</a>
   as published by the Free Software Foundation, either version 3 of the License,